Donshenal/Machine-learning-group-project/README.md

 ## Usage

-In order to run the script that will
+We wrote a script, which will:

 * load and clean the raw data
 * perform some data wrangling and basic feature engineering
 * train the model and make predictions
 * test and evaluate the predictions
 * perform error analysis,

-run
+In order to use the script please run:

 ```bash
 source final_script.sh